Censebastian/TSP_AA-assignment/README.md

 # TSP_AA-assignment
 Algorithm Analysis assignment.
-A look into a known NPC problem.
-In this case the TSP problem
+A look into a known NP-Hard problem.
+In this case the TSP.